TABLE OF CONTENTS

 Frederick County Vaccine Update

-Frederick County is currently offering vaccines to those in Group 1A and adults aged 75 or older who live or work in the County.
+Frederick County is currently offering vaccines to those in Group 1A, 1B, 1C, 2A, and 2B who live or work in the County.

 To register for a vaccine, eligible individuals must complete a vaccination interest form.
 After submitting the form, you will be contacted when appointments are available.

 - Giant Food Frederick: https://giantfood.com/pages/covid-info; (301)-815-2201 (multiple locations)

 - Giant Eagle Pharmacy Frederick

 - Menocal Family Practice (240) 215-1138